haved/MacroDSL/optimizations.md

 which should all be fast, and running a program.

 ### Ideal node size
 What is the best size?
+Maybe its even ideal to avoid multiples of 64 bytes, to spread hits over cache sets.

 #### Letting internal and leaf nodes have different size
 Maybe e.g. internal should only be 128 bytes?